Carrie (musical): 2012 production

 As prom preparations begin, excitement fills the school.
 Chris and Billy sneak into the gym to set up their cruel prank with a bucket of pig’s blood ("A Night We’ll Never Forget").
 Miss Gardner warns Sue and Tommy not to harm Carrie, but Tommy reassures Sue that he understands her intentions, and the two share a moment alone in the gym ("You Shine").

 Carrie readies herself for the prom, filled with hope that her life will finally change ("Why Not Me?").
 Margaret tries to dissuade her, believing she must protect her daughter from sin ("Stay Here Instead").
 When Tommy arrives, Carrie departs, radiant in her prom gown.
 Left alone, Margaret turns to scripture, convinced that her daughter must be sacrificed ("When There’s No One").

 At the gym, students arrive in their finest clothes, buzzing with excitement ("Prom Arrival").
 Miss Gardner praises Carrie’s transformation, reminiscing about her own prom ("Unsuspecting Hearts – Reprise").
 Tommy convinces Carrie to dance, and the crowd warms up to her as the night unfolds ("Dreamer in Disguise – Reprise").
 Hidden above, Chris and Billy prepare their trap while Sue sneaks in and notices Chris' partner-in-crime Norma swapping prom ballots ("Prom Climax").

 Tommy and Carrie are crowned Prom King and Queen as the school salutes them ("Alma Mater").
 Sue realizes what’s about to happen and tries to warn Miss Gardner, but is pushed out, having been wary of her forgoing her attendance to prom in favor of Carrie.
 Chris gives the signal, and Billy releases the bucket, drenching Carrie in blood.
 Laughter erupts, and Carrie’s humiliation ignites her rage.
 Using her powers, she seals the exits and destroys everything in the gym, killing everyone inside ("The Destruction").
-Sue watches helplessly as her classmates die with the school burning down.
+Sue watches helplessly as her classmates die while the school burns down.

 Carrie returns home, still covered in blood, and collapses into her mother’s arms ("Carrie – Reprise").
 Margaret soothes her, then stabs her, believing she is saving Carrie’s soul.
 In pain, Carrie stops her mother’s heart with her powers.
 Sue arrives too late to save her and cradles Carrie as she dies.
-The fallen students reappear in memory, and they, alongside Sue, offer a final reflection on guilt and forgiveness ("Epilogue").
+The fallen students reappear in memory, and they, alongside Sue, offer a final reflection on guilt and forgiveness as the show completes its circle in an "ever repeating nightmare loop" ("Epilogue").